 Immune-boosting Vitamin C is abundant in citrus fruits like oranges and bell peppers.
 Almonds, walnuts, mushrooms and even coffee are not only delicious, but contain high concentrations of polyphenols and Vitamin E. But bright, bold colored fruits and vegetables are nature’s best clue as to the presence of lots of beneficial antioxidants, since the protective pigments that give these plants their color are made up of the molecules that fight free radicals.

 Bright orange carrots, deep leafy greens, yellow squash and ripe, juicy mangoes are vibrant sources of antioxidants that taste great.
-And red and purple foods such as eggplant, cherries, blueberries, acai berries and Kenyan Purple Tea really pack a punch: in addition to the benefits noted above, foods that have this coloring also contain anthocyanins, which not only benefit the skin but also can help control obesity and prevent cancer.So if you’re looking for the very best anti-aging skincare, walk away from the vanity and turn to the kitchen.
+And red and purple foods such as eggplant, cherries, blueberries, acai berries and Kenyan Purple Tea really pack a punch: in addition to the benefits noted above, foods that have this coloring also contain anthocyanins, which not only benefit the skin but also can help control obesity and prevent cancer.So if you’re looking for the very best anti-aging skincare and overall wellness, walk away from the vanity and turn to the kitchen.
 De-stressing from the inside out may just be the best skincare regimen around.